nopingpongyestiktok/nopingpongyestiktok/README.md

 - 👋 Hi, I’m @nopingpongyestiktok, but I hate tiktok and don't have social media at all
 - 👀 I’m interested in ... how time works in the MCU
 - 🌱 I’m currently learning ...
-Do I need a brain to watch date reality TV from Asian (sorry if I'm being racist)counties
+Do I need a brain to watch date reality TV from Asian (sorry if I'm being racist)countries
 - 💞️ I’m looking to collaborate on ... ever heard of Pinky and Cerebro?
 Can I meet them
 - 📫 How to reach me ... with your hand?
 - 💀 I'm the only one siding eyes on how Netflix is portrait inglês Gerald and Ciri?